Does Amcache record DLLs?

 Amcache DLL record Sysmon 7 (Image Loaded)

-Triggered by Appraiser inventory pass Each process load of the DLL
+Triggered by Appraiser inventory pass Each load of the DLL by any process

-For investigations focused on which process loaded which DLL, Sysmon Event ID 7 is the right artefact.
-For investigations focused on was this DLL present on this host, Amcache is the right artefact.
-The combination — joining Amcache Hash to Sysmon 7 Hashes — gives you the full DLL-side picture.
+For "which process loaded which DLL", Sysmon 7 is the right artefact.
+For "was this DLL ever present on this host", Amcache wins.
+Joining Amcache Hash to Sysmon 7 Hashes gives the full picture: the DLL exists on disk and these processes loaded it on these dates.

 DLL-side attacks Amcache catches#

 • DLL sideloading.
-Attacker-dropped DLL alongside a legitimate EXE that loads it.
-The attacker DLL appears in *_UnassociatedFileEntries.csv with an unusual path and a blank Publisher.
+Attacker DLL alongside a legitimate EXE that loads it.
+Shows up under an unusual path with empty Publisher in *_UnassociatedFileEntries.csv.

 • Hijacked system DLLs.
-Same FullPath appearing twice with different Hash values across two KeyLastWriteTimestamp moments — the DLL at that path changed.
-Strong indicator of binary replacement.
+Same FullPath appearing twice with different Hash values across two KeyLastWriteTimestamp moments.
+Binary at that path changed between the two.
+Strong replacement signal.

-For the full DLL-bearing investigation workflow, see Hunting commodity malware with Amcache.
+For the full DLL-bearing investigation flow, see Hunting commodity malware with Amcache.

-• DLLs in paths the appraiser doesn't scan.
-Some custom paths fall outside the appraiser's default scope.
+• DLLs in paths outside the appraiser's scan scope.

 Related posts